blue0x1/rosemary/README.md

 ## How It Works

 Run the **server** on your machine and deploy an **agent** on any remote host.
-The agent connects back, the server installs kernel-level interception rules for the agent's subnets, and from that point all traffic to those subnets is transparently forwarded through the agent, no proxy config, no TUN device, no changes to your applications.
+The agent connects back over QUIC, the server installs kernel-level interception rules for the agent's subnets, and from that point all traffic to those subnets, including DNS, is transparently forwarded through the agent, no proxy config, no TUN device, no DNS settings to change, no changes to your applications.

 ```
 curl http://192.168.1.50   ───►  agent dials 192.168.1.50 and bridges it back